Reselling Information: Introduction

-While our interest began with thinking about non-markets for information, there are vast literatures that have explored related issues in the context of information markets and intellectual property.
-We view our stylized model as clarifying some issues that emerge there.
+We contribute to the vast literature on information markets and intellectual property.
 One view, dating back to at least \cite{schumpeter} and also in \cite{grossman1994endogenous}, is that imperfect competition and bargaining are necessary ingredients for people to have incentives to acquire information.
-Our negative result shows that even if a seller is a monopolist and has substantial bargaining power, she may not be able to capture much of the social surplus that comes from acquiring information without restrictions to resale.
-But our positive result shows that an information-good monopolist can capture much of these rents through the use of both tokens and delay.
+Our negative result shows that even if a seller is a monopolist and has substantial bargaining power, she may be unable to capture much of the social surplus that comes from acquiring information without restrictions to resale.
+But our positive result shows that an information-good monopolist can capture much of these rents through the use of both prepayments and delay.

-Information markets have been of broad interest recently; see \cite{bergemann2019markets} for a survey.
-One vein of this literature on the problem of verifiability: \emph{how does a seller prove that she has valuable information without giving it away?} \cite{anton1994expropriation} study a contracting solution where the information monopolist commits to sell information to competing buyers if a buyer steals her idea without payment. \cite{horner2014selling} offer an elegant dynamic solution that involves gradually selling information and collecting payments.
-Our solutions also use delay but for the different reason that it helps with commitment problems in a setting with resale possibilities.

-This resale-commitment problem is the focus of the innovative (and, in our view, underappreciated) study of \citet{polanski2007decentralized}.
+The resale-commitment problem is the focus of the innovative (and, in our view, underappreciated) study of \citet{polanski2007decentralized}.
 He studies information resale on arbitrary networks in an environment without discounting and restricts attention to an immediate agreement equilibrium.
 In this equilibrium, prices equal $0$ along any cycle in the graph.
-Also studying this environment, \cite{manea2019bottleneck} provides a complete payoff characterization (for the undiscounted limit) of the immediate agreement equilibrium in terms of the global network structure for general networks.
+Also studying this setting, \cite{manea2021bottleneck} provides a complete payoff characterization (for the undiscounted limit) of the immediate agreement equilibrium in terms of the global network structure for general networks.
 In his setting, buyers may be heterogeneous in their intrinsic value for information, and some buyers may not value information intrinsically at all.
-His analysis uses ``bottlenecks'' and ``redundant links'' to offer an elegant perspective of competition and intermediation in the networked market.
+His analysis uses ``bottlenecks'' and ``redundant links'' to offer an elegant graph-theoretic perspective of competition and intermediation in the networked market.